15th (Scottish) Infantry Division: Belgium and the Netherlands

 The division was then assigned to VIII Corps, which was tasked with defeating three German divisions that were based west of the Meuse along the eastern flank of the corridor captured during Operation Market Garden.
 Prior to the 15th (Scottish) being committed to this, Montgomery assigned the division back to XII Corps that been tasked with attacking west from the corridor.
 This operation, codenamed Operation Pheasant, was designed to support the ongoing effort to clear the Scheldt estuary.
 The division's task was to capture the town of Tilburg.
 On 20 October, the division moved back to Best, and started their advance three days later.
 German forces had largely abandoned the area in front of the division, so the initial move was unopposed.
 On 26 October, a brief action was fought to capture the town of Oisterwijk.
 The next day, the division (now supported by the 4th Armoured Brigade and the Dutch Princess Irene Brigade) advanced into the Tilburg, and seized key points throughout the city.
 Martin claimed that the division skirmished with Dutch Waffen SS units in Tilburg.
 The following day, the division conducted a clearing operation, and then declared the city liberated.
 On 30 October, the division entered Asten, south of Helmond, in response a German counterattack launched to the east of Eindhoven.

-The division then fought at Meijel, Blerwick, the Battle of Broekhuizen.
+The division then fought at Meijel, Blerick, the Battle of Broekhuizen.